-Council may direct staff to make additional/different amendments to these chapters of the code and/or amend only certain sections of these chapters.
+Council may direct staff to make additional/different amendments and/or amend only certain sections of these chapters of the Code.

-Report prepared by: Les Johnson, Community Development Director

-Report approved by: Frank J. Spevacek, City Manager
+Report prepared by: Anthony Moreno, Code Compliance/Animal Control Supervisor Report approved by: Frank J. Spevacek, City Manager Attachment: 1.

-Attachment: 1.
 Tracked Changes